 Why don't parents receive a copy of mid-term and final grades?

 In maintaining student records, PUC complies with the Family Educational Rights and Privacy Act (FERPA) of 1974, which prohibits the college from releasing information (including grades) about a student without the student's written permission.
 Students can sign the Your Right to Privacy form to grant access to their grades.
+Students should bring the “consent to release grades to parents” form to Academic Administration.
+This allows PUC staff to discuss grades and student information with parents.
 See FERPA Privacy Laws for more information.
+If students would like their parents to receive their grades by mail, then then can sign the Request to Mail Grades to Parents form.
+Students should bring this form to Records.

 What services are available for career planning?